renesas/ble-sdk6-examples/interfaces/renesas_ble_abstraction_gtl_project/Readme.md

     - For the DA14535 getting started guide you can refer to this [UM-B-165](https://lpccs-docs.renesas.com/DA14535/UM-B-165-DA14531-Getting-Started-With-The-Pro-Development-Kit/index.html#device-family-getting-started-with-the-pro-development-kits)

     - For the DA14531 Module getting started guide you can refer to this [UM-B-139](https://lpccs-docs.renesas.com/UM-B-139-Getting-Started-with-DA14531-TINY-Module/index.html)

+    - For the DA14533 getting started guide you can refer to this [R19US0026EE0100](https://lpccs-docs.renesas.com/da14533_getting_started_guide/index.html)

     - For detailed instructions to build a fully working solution that allows booting from host Renesas microcontroller please refer to the [UM-B-172: Getting started with DA1453x and FSP BLE Framework on Renesas Microcontrollers](https://lpccs-docs.renesas.com/DA1453x-FSP_BLE_Framework/UM-B-172/index.html).